DevBertoSV/windows-devs-manifesto/README.en.md

 We invite Microsoft, the developer community, and technical leaders to help build the future of development.
 **Windows Devs is not just an idea —it’s a necessity.**

+## 🛠️ **This project is under active development**

+The manifesto is just the beginning. *Windows Devs* is a growing initiative: we’ll continue expanding this repository with ideas, technical proposals, reproducible examples, and tools that reflect our vision.

+If this resonates with you, feel free to follow the project, leave feedback, or contribute directly.
+This is just the start.

 ---

 > ⚠️ *Windows Devs* is an independent conceptual initiative and is not affiliated with, endorsed by, or associated with Microsoft or the Windows brand.